wp-plugins/wp-auto-affiliate-links/readme.txt

 If you can't find the options to do this, try LibreOffice, as it is a bit easier to find them there.

 == Changelog ==

+= 4.9.5.1 =
+* Added description to exclude rules form

+= 4.9.5 =
+* Removed "Wp" reference from plugin name and menu titles

+= 4.9.4 =
+* Added option to exclude posts created before a specific date

+= 4.9.3.7 =
+* Changed some links to more information.

+= 4.9.3.6 =
+* Cleaned some jquery code

+= 4.9.3.5 =
+* Added "no limit" option to same keyword limit

+= 4.9.3.2 =
+* Tested and updated for wordpress 4.1.1

 = 4.9.3.1 =
 * Fixed some minor display bugs